How to Configure Banner MOTD on Cisco Switch and Router?

 The message of the Day (MOTD): This type of login message has been around for a long time on Unix and mainframe systems.
 The idea of the message is to display a temporary notice to users, such as issues with system availability.

-However, because the message displays when a user connects to the device prior to login, most network administrators are now using it to display legal notices regarding access to the switch, such as unauthorized access to this device is prohibited and violators will be prosecuted to the full extent of the law and other such cheery endearments.
+However, because the message displays when a user connects to the device before login, most network administrators are now using it to display legal notices regarding access to the switch, such as unauthorized access to this device is prohibited and violators will be prosecuted to the full extent of the law and other such cheery endearments.

 Login: This banner is displayed before login to the system, but after the MOTD banner is displayed.
 Typically, this banner is used to display a permanent message to the users.